 Counseling, Psychiatric Care, and Support for Women

-At the Huntsman Mental Health Institute (formerly UNI), women can find perinatal mental health services (also known as maternal mental health) for a variety of needs they may experience throughout their lives.
-Our team provides support and expertise to women who are experiencing:
+At the Huntsman Mental Health Institute, women can find perinatal mental health services (also known as maternal mental health) for a variety of needs they may experience throughout their lives.
+Our team provides support and expertise to women who are experiencing many different types of mental health struggles:

 Types of Perinatal Mental Health Services